Qiskit/qiskit/docs/getting_started.rst

        Besides rustup there are
        `other installation methods <https://forge.rust-lang.org/infra/other-installation-methods.html>`__ available too.

-       Once the Rust compiler is installed, you are ready to install Qiskit Terra.
+       Once the Rust compiler is installed, you are ready to install Qiskit.

-       1. Clone the Terra repository.
+       1. Clone the Qiskit repository.

           .. code:: text